ahupp/python-magic/README.md

 On OSX:

-- When using Homebrew: `brew install file-formula`
+- When using Homebrew: `brew install libmagic`
 - When using macports: `port install file`

 ### Troubleshooting